asusoda/Corundum/README.md

 Building from Source
 ==========
-You can either use the installer under the CorundumInstaller directory here, OR follow these steps.
+You can either use the installer under the Corundum installer directory here, OR follow these steps.

  1. Download [MCP v9.08](http://www.mediafire.com/download/2czafa60rh4ajhj/mcp908.zip).
  2. Download the source code from this repository.